Fourrée: Production

 Production of fourrées began almost as early as the production of the first coins in Lydia in the 7th century BC.
 These coins were produced by people wishing to profit by producing a counterfeit containing less precious metal content than its purported face value.
 The most common method for producing a fourrée was to take a flan of copper, wrap it with silver foil, heat it, and strike it with the dies.
 If the coin was sufficiently heated and struck hard enough, a layer of eutectic alloy (a mixture of 72% silver and 28% copper that has the lowest melting point of any mixture of these two metals) would be produced, fusing the layers together.
 Sometimes eutectic was sprinkled between the layers to increase the bond.
 Exposure of the deception was often due to wear at the high points of the coin, or moisture trapped between the layers that caused the foil to bubble and then break as the core corroded.

 A later method for making fourrées involved adding silver to the base metal coin after it had been struck.
 This method allowed even less silver to be used, which became more important in order to make counterfeiting profitable as the official coinage was debased.
 The exact method by which these coins were silvered is unclear, although possible methods include dipping the coin in molten silver, brushing the coins with molten silver, or dusting the coin with powdered silver and heating it until the silver melted.

 In peripheral regions, even cruder counterfeits might pass: in the Viking-age site in Coppergate, in York, a forgery of an Arab dirham was found, struck as if for Isma'il ibn Achmad (ruling at Samarkand, 903-07/8), of copper covered by a once-silvery wash of tin.

 Detection

-A Byzantine fourrée solidus, depicting Romanos I Lekapenos (left) and his son Christopher Lekapenos (right).
+Obverse of a Byzantine fourrée solidus, depicting Romanos I Lekapenos (left) and his son Christopher Lekapenos (right).

 The easiest way to spot a fourrée is by weight, since a fourrée with a copper core would weigh noticeably less than a solid metal coin due to the lower density of copper.
 The opposite would also be true for a fourrée with a lead core.

 Another method to determine whether a coin was plated was listening to the sound produced by dropping the coin onto a hard surface.
 This was done because if the coin was, for example, solid silver, it would have a distinctive ring.
 Although this was done by contemporary merchants, it is not recommended that this method be used on ancient coins today since the coin could potentially be damaged, especially since over time silver coins can become brittle if the silver begins to recrystallize.